drbubbles40-school/cse210-tc03/README.md

 action, or that can be shared with friends and family.
 I am currently studying to earn my bachelor's degree in computer engineering and have a lovely wife named Alivia.
 I can't wait to learn more about all of you.

+TJ Anderson:
+Hey there!
+My name is TJ, and I'm 26.
+My wife and I have a 1 month old daughter, who has been a wonderful learning experience.
+I love all kinds of games, and I look forward to learning how to handle games a little better.
+I'm studying Computer Engineering with the intent to go into cyber security.
+Here's to a great new semester!